 The overarching aim of the analysis is to define orders of perspective taking, sometimes referred to as person perspectives.
 A rationale for the analysis is to distinguish between perspective taking from other aspects of ego development, such as complex thinking, and to generalize the analysis beyond social perspective taking to the physical reality.
-Six orders of perspective taking, from 1^{st} to 6^{th} person perspective, have been introduced and discussed.
+Six orders of perspective taking, from 1st to 6th person perspective, have been introduced and discussed.
 The orders are organized into three tiers, the concrete, the abstract, and the non-conceptual, with two orders in each tier.
 The first three orders are compared with Selman's stages of social perspective taking, where two stages correspond to one order of perspective taking, except for the first order that contains Selman's level 0.
-The 4^{th} and 5^{th} person perspectives are compared with Ocok-Greuter's descriptions of perspective taking from ego development theory along with observations of orders of perspective taking allows for generalization into an understanding of the physical reality according to a 4^{th} and 5^{th} person perspective taking allows for generalization into an understanding of self, individuals, relations, and the physical world.
+The 4th and 5th person perspectives are compared with Cook-Greuter's descriptions of perspective taking from ego development theory along with observations of recurring patterns between the concrete and abstract tiers.
+A speculation on the nature of a 6th person perspective is introduced for consistency of having two orders for each tier.
+A more general formulation of orders of perspective taking allows for generalization into an understanding of the physical reality according to a 4th and 5th person perspective.
+In line with descriptions from Selman and others, an overall trend in an increased ability for perspective taking also implies a deeper understanding of self, individuals, relations, and the physical world.

 From the analysis, it is argued that it is meaningful to conceptualize perspective taking according to this formulation with six orders and that it seems to constitute a basic aspect of ego development.
 The second assumption, that each order of perspective taking corresponds to two stages of ego development, is also consistent with the analysis, at least from the 2nd to the 4th person perspective.
 The 2nd and 3rd person perspectives also match Selman's stages 1-2 and 3-4, respectively.
 The difference between the earlier and later phases of a certain perspective taking has, however, not been clarified yet and is beyond the scope of this analysis.
-A suggestion at this point is that the difference between the early and later phases of perspectives taking lies in the complex thinking and ability to operate on and coordinate the components of reality and perspectives that appear to the subject.
+A suggestion at this point is that the difference between the early and later phases of perspective taking lies in the complex thinking and ability to operate on and coordinate the components of reality and perspectives that appear to the subject.
 Another possibility is that the later phase (and stage of ego development) comes with the ability to apply the perspective on understanding oneself rather than on others and physical reality.

 Another aspect to be considered is whether the development of perspective taking really adheres to hard stage criteria as assumed.
-Would it be possible to "skip stages", for instance, by going from a 3^{rd} person perspective directly to a 5^{th} person perspective without first recognizing a 4^{th} person perspective?
-And would it be possible to understand abstractions (3^{rd} person perspective) without socialization (2^{nd} person perspective)?
-From the understanding of a 3^{rd} person perspective as a generalization of a number of 2^{nd} person perspectives, it could be analytically argued not to be.
+Would it be possible to "skip stages", for instance, by going from a $3^{\rm rd}$ person perspective directly to a $5^{\rm th}$ person perspective without first recognizing a $4^{\rm th}$ person perspective?
+And would it be possible to understand abstractions ($3^{\rm rd}$ person perspective) without socialization ($2^{\rm nd}$ person perspective)?
+From the understanding of a $3^{\rm rd}$ person perspective as a generalization of a number of $2^{\rm nd}$ person perspectives, it could be analytically argued not to be.
 This would, however, need to be tested empirically.